megatyx/Asurion_Demo_iOS/README.md

 # Asurion_Demo_iOS
-A Demo for the at Asurion
+A Demo for the at Asurion.
+The Design Target is here:

 ![Design Target](https://github.com/megatyx/Asurion_Demo_iOS/blob/master/Design.png)

+The assingment instructions can be found here:

 ## Quick Notes
 I wanted to do this in SwiftUI, however, SwiftUI's update hasn't gone into production yet, so I opted for Storyboard + UIKit.